WifiXSmasher/OEM_scraper_try1/README.md

     6.vulnerabilities.db: This is the database file that securely stores all the collected vulnerability data.

-I have rarely use LLM models for this script so there can be some buggy code ( which i will fix as i find them)
+I have rarely use LLM models for this script so there can be some buggy and unclean code  ( which i will fix as i find them)